Bachelor of Science | College of Engineering and Computing

 The curriculum integrates course work in computer science, application areas of computer science (such as computer networks, database, game programming, and others), mathematics, statistics, oral and written communication, the liberal arts, and science.
 In addition, you'll have the opportunity to do independent research with a professor.

 This program also provides the opportunity for high-achieving students to complete both a bachelor's and master's degree in an accelerated manner.
-Students admitted to the combined degree program may take graduate courses and apply up to six graduate credit hours toward both degrees.
+Students admitted to the combined degree program may take graduate courses and apply up to nine graduate credit hours toward both degrees.